os890/os890_export/trunk/java/web/jsf/extval/annotation_based_config/README.txt

 Annotate your classes and place them within (a sub-package of) the base package.

 Available annotations:
+ - AdvancedValidationStrategy
- - StartupListener
+ - ComponentInitializer
- - ValidationStrategy
+ - InformationProviderBean
  - MessageResolver
- - ComponentInitializer
  - MetaDataTransformer
+ - MetaDataValidationStrategy
  - ProcessedInformationRecorder
  - RendererInterceptor
+ - StartupListener
+ - ValidationExceptionInterceptor
- - AdvancedValidationStrategy
+ - ValidationStrategy

 StartupListener:
 Annotation for sub-classes of
 org.apache.myfaces.extensions.validator.core.startup.AbstractStartupListener

-ValidationStrategy:
+ValidationStrategy or MetaDataValidationStrategy:
 Annotation for implementations or sub-classes of implementations of org.apache.myfaces.extensions.validator.core.validation.strategy.ValidationStrategy